rsowald/WeatherDashboard/README.md

 ## About This Project
 This weather dashboard is for a user who likes to travel or anyone curious about the weather in various places around the world.
 When the user wants to check the weather for their destination or any city they are curious about, they can type in the city name.
 No state, province, or even country is required.

-When the search is submitted, the application makes three calls to different OpenWeather APIs to get (1)the current weather conditions, (2)the current UV Index, and (3)the five day forecast.
+When the search is submitted, the application makes three calls to different OpenWeatherMap APIs to get (1)the current weather conditions, (2)the current UV Index, and (3)the five day forecast.
 The application renders all of this data in a neat dashboard including a color-coded UV Index to show at a glance how much sun protection might be needed and sleek weather icons for current and forecasted conditions.
 The application then creates a button for each new search and saves the search to local storage so the city can be easily searched for again.
 The search history will persist even if the browser is closed or refreshed.

+## Technologies Used
+- OpenWeatherMap APIs
+- jQuery
+- Bootstrap
+- Local Storage

 ## Usage

 Start with a blank dashboard and no search history.